Magnetic Drive System for Subsurface Pumps

 See how Upwing’s Magnetic Drive System (MDS) is creating a whole new approach to the artificial lift of oil

-Highly Reliable and Retrievable Design Topology
+Highly Reliable and Retrievable Design Topology for Offshore Wells

 The remaining mechanical components, such as the pump, thrust bearing, and Inconel sleeved motor rotor are placed on a retrievable string inside the well tubing.

-The patent-pending MDS utilizes Upwing’s magnetic technologies to drive and levitate the rotor on the retrievable string from the permanent completion without the need for mechanical and electrical connections between the retrievable string and the permanent completion.
+The patented MDS utilizes Upwing’s magnetic technologies to drive and levitate the rotor on the retrievable string from the permanent completion without the need for mechanical and electrical connections between the retrievable string and the permanent completion.
 Fluids are produced through and around the motor rotor.

 Removing the most complex and unreliable component- the “protector” - from of the ESP system not only enhances the reliability, but also reduces the part count of conventional ESP systems.